saylordotorg/course_k12math012/Unit04.md

+---
+layout: default
+title: "K12MATH012: Precalculus I"
+course_description: "This course focuses on the function.
+In addition to defining and exploring certain attributes of functions, the course address specific kinds of functions – linear, polynomial, rational, logarithmic, and exponential."
+next: ../../../
+previous: ../Unit03
+---
 **Unit 4: Exponential and Logarithmic Functions** <span id="4"></span> *Our final unit concludes the course with the exploration of exponential and logarithmic functions.
 These two functions are studied together